 Why did you base the SSPL on GPL v3 instead of AGPL?

 The AGPL is a modified version of GPL v3.
-The only additional requirement of AGPL is in section 13, which states that if you run a modified program on a server and let other users communicate with it there, you must open source the source code corresponding to your modified version, known as the “Remote Network Interaction” provision of AGPL.
+The only additional requirement of AGPL is in section 13: if you run a modified program on a server and let other users communicate with it there, you must open source the source code corresponding to your modified version, known as the “Remote Network Interaction” provision of AGPL.

 Does section 13 of the SSPL apply if I’m offering MongoDB as a service for internal-only use?